-If you’re keen to absorb the tranquillity of an English garden, you can look forward to wandering through the conifer-based Pinetum with century-old trees towering overhead.
-Alternatively, you can plan to enjoy a picnic in the Riverside Garden, which is awash with weeping willows and bluebells and home to kingfishers, herons and swans.
+Those wanting to absorb the tranquillity of an English garden can wander through the conifer-based Pinetum with century-old trees towering overhead.
+Alternatively, they can plan a picnic in the Riverside Garden, which is awash with weeping willows and bluebells and home to kingfishers, herons and swans.

 2021 will also see the opening of the brand new and sustainably-built RHS Hilltop - Home of Gardening Science, the UK’s first dedicated horticultural science centre of excellence.
 The centre will shine a light on previously unseen work, experiments and botanical art, while looking to protect the future of plants.
 And that’s not all for RHS Garden Wisley, as 2022 will herald the restoration of the Laboratory, a historic Arts and Crafts landmark at the centre of the site.